ChrisCheerios/crypto/lec_06_CCA.md

 * We showed that the PRG conjecture implies a pseudorandom generator of any polynomial output length which in particular via the stream cipher construction implies a computationally secure encryption with plaintext  arbitrarily larger than the key.
 (The only restriction is that the plaintext is of polynomial size which is needed anyway  if we want to actually be able to read and write it.)

-* We then showed that the PRG conjecture actually implies a stronger object known as a _pseudorandom function (PRF) function collection_: this is a collection $\{ f_s \}$ of functions such that if we choose $s$ at random and fix it, and give an adversary a black box computing $i \mapsto f_s(i)$ then she can't tell the difference between this and a blackbox computing a random function.
+* We then showed that the PRG conjecture actually implies a stronger object known as a _pseudorandom function (PRF) collection_: this is a collection $\{ f_s \}$ of functions such that if we choose $s$ at random and fix it, and give an adversary a black box computing $i \mapsto f_s(i)$ then she can't tell the difference between this and a blackbox computing a random function.

 * Pseudorandom functions turn out to be useful for _identification protocols_, _message authentication codes_ and this strong notion of security of encryption known as _chosen plaintext attack (CPA) security_ where we are allowed to encrypt _many messages of Eve's choice_ and still require that the next message hides all information except for what Eve already knew before.